data301-2021-summer2/project-group31-project/analysis/README.md

 # Analysis
-This directory contains the analysis notes for the dataset.
+This directory contains the drafts and work progress analysis for the dataset.